 Booksprout does not provide the free or paid plans a way to block these freeloaders unless the freeloader emails you that they had a reason (and only that person you can block).

-Here is a screenshot showing you want I mean.
+Here is a screenshot showing you what I mean.
 I had 7 claim the Wicked Wolves book, but only 3 actually carried though (less than 50%) with a review.
 Of those that did not review, only one contacted me with a reason which meant I could not block the other two.

 I’m a Power User, and my husband is a programmer with over 35 years of experience.
 Getting this option where you can block someone from reviewing you in the future is a no-brainer.